-Please see below recent empathy-related change.
+Please see below selected recent attention-related change.

 Man is nothing else but that which he makes of himself.
 That is the first principle of existentialism